sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 * The **closed workload model** is affected by **coordinated omission**
   * JMeter worker threads were blocked by the SUT
-* Vendor only provided the **99th percentile response time chart**
+* The **99th percentile response time chart** is misleading
     * Omitting the **long runners** and **outliers**
     * Dropped the maximum response time data
+    * Effectively hiding the 10 seconds being stalled

 ---

 ## Conclusion

-* Performance test reports might be misleading
+* Performance test reports can be misleading
-* Do not trust 99th percentile charts
+* Percentile charts show you the things you want to see
-* Watch out for Coordinated Omission
+* Coordinated Omission is everywhere
-* Understand the workload model being used
+* Understand your workload model

 ^ Ad 99th percentile - what happened to the remaining 1% of the requests